albertyumol/albertyumol.github.io/_posts/2019-02-27-FourierTransform.md

 **Familiarization with discrete FFT**

-In this activity, different apertures (or FT operations) will be compared based from the corresponding image produced.
+In this post, different apertures (or FT operations) will be compared based from the corresponding image produced.
 With the knowledge of how FT works, two operations, namely convolution and correlation will be implemented for 2D signals.
 Lastly, an edge-detection technique would be implemented using the FT.
 Shown below is the summary of the results for different apertures.